La Sportiva Helios 2.0 Review Facts

 The women's frost blue version of the La Sportiva Helios 2.0 is super flashy while the men's version seems to be a little more understated.
 There aren't too many colors to choose from but you shouldn't be choosing your shoes for their color offerings!
 The style of the shoe is interesting.
 It looks like a heavy duty trail shoe but it's so lightweight.
 It's a bit deceiving, actually.
 Some wearers did mention that they found themselves wearing the Helios 2.0 outside of running since it's so easy to keep the shoe on post-run because of its lightweight construction.
 Other than the frost blue hue, it looks fairly neutral

 The La Sportiva Helios 2.0 is fairly durable.
 It was made for the trails after all.
 The outsole is made of tough materials like FriXion AT but it's fairly thin.
 According to some reviewers, wear was noticeable within a short usage period.
-Others were happy with the amount of miles they got in the Helios 2.0.
+Others were happy with the number of miles they got in the Helios 2.0.
 It's true, though, that the outsole isn't fully covered.
 The exposed midsole sections likely have the potential to degrade quicker than the rest of the sole.
 Thankfully, the upper has been bumped up a notch in terms of durability.
 New overlays were added to help resist tearing.
 These new overlays may explain the reduction in breathability of the shoe.

 Yeah, the La Sportiva Helios 2.0 really fails in this category.
 But if you're looking for a minimalist trail/mountain/climbing shoe then you'll probably expect to have little to no protection.
 Without a rock plate, the exposed midsole areas on the outsole leave runners vulnerable to hard debris like sharp rocks or pebbles.
 The outsole also happens to be pretty thin so even in covered areas there's reason to be worried about harming your feet.
 The upper is tougher this time around thanks to the added overlays so the potential for tearing is reduced.
 But the upper fails to ventilate as well as it should and increases the chances of overheating.